 Session — Best for Anonymity

-Session doesn't require a phone number or email to create an account, and routes messages through a decentralized network of nodes.
-If you need messaging that can't be traced back to your identity, Session is the strongest option.
+No phone number or email required to sign up.
+Messages route through a decentralized onion network, so metadata leaks are minimal.
+Best when you need messaging that can't be traced back to your identity.
 Free on all platforms.

 Best Password Managers